devsecopsbiz/cookbook/README.md

 	a.
 Open **Analytics views**
 	b.
 Create a custom Analytics view for your data.
 2. From the Power BI Desktop:
 	a.
-Get the dataset defined by the Analytics view
+Get the data set defined by the Analytics view
 	b.
 Create a trend report
 	c.
 Apply filters to your trend report
 	d.
 Create a card and apply the Is Current=True filter to show current count.